shravya312/Astro_Mind/README.md

 # Astro_Mind

-Astro_Mind is a public Python project licensed under the Apache License 2.0.
-This repository is intended for exploring, developing, and sharing code related to astronomy, astrophysics, or mind-inspired computational techniques using Python.
+Astro_Mind is a ML project which provide the Astrology when birth details(name,place,time,birth of date is given

 [🔗 Live Demo](https://astromind-shravya-h-jain.streamlit.app/)